 “Oh-my-gosh-fire-alarm” category winners were, left, Lupe Gamino (3rd place) and Kristina Throssell (standing in for Dennis Degand) who placed 1st.
 Second place went to Norman and Krickett Ross.
 That category had six entries.

 The cook off was sponsored by the Land/Maintenance Department who also served food and held a raffle for buffalo items with proceeds going to the Tribal Police Department’s Adopt a Family for Christmas program.
 In the photo, left to right, Jason Davis, Ahnah Wahwassuck, Travis Darnall, Chris DeCoteau, Mi-kes Potts, Elliott Masquat, and Russell Jim.
 The little girl is unidentified.
-The Land/Maintenance crew is in charge of the bison program on the reservation.
+The Land/Maintenance crew is in charge of the bison program on the common land.

 Cultural Competency & Native American Religious Freedom Seminar

 Speakers for a Cultural Competency & Native American Religious Freedom Seminar held Thursday at the casino are seen with Chairman Steve Ortiz who gave opening remarks.
 From left to right is Wilson Aronilth (cultural/traditional teacher & NAC Roadman), Ortiz, Justin Jones (Native lawyer and NAC Roadman) and Gerald King (traditional counselor).

 LaVerne Haag was moderator for the seminar and works in the Social Services Department.
 A large crowd attended the event that was designed to teach legal professionals and other providers about Native American religious practices and freedoms and how to respect them.